Home

 There are also musical events from time to time.
 For example, during May blueberry season, they have a "Blueberry Bluegrass Festival".
 For family reunions or larger events, Henscratch Farms has a nice open air pavilion with a kitchen.

-A visit to Henscratch can also be coupled with a trip to Lake Placid to see the fantastic downtown murals.
+A visit to Henscratch can also be coupled with a trip to Lake Placid to see the fantastic downtown murals and find the schedule for the latest Caladium festival.

 HOURS OF OPERATION

-Henscratch Farms has a schedule that varies due to the harvest seasons.
+Henscratch Farms has a schedule that varies due to the harvest seasons, and you should check in with them before visiting.

 DIRECTIONS